 This is an exciting time to become an amateur astronomer.
 Never before have novice stargazers been presented with such a vast array of telescopes and accessories to pursue their hobby.
 Naturally, this brings the burden of choice: the bewildering variety makes it hard for an uninformed consumer to make the right decision on what type of telescope to buy.

 Whether you're seriously considering buying your first telescope or just daydreaming about it, this guide will help you narrow your options.
-First we'll explore the types of telescopes available, and then we'll discuss their key features — the size of the primary lens or mirror, type of mount, portability, computerization, and accessories.
+We'll start by exploring the basic features common to all telescopes, and then look at some specific designs.
 We'll also look at the tradeoffs, because every instrument has its advantages and disadvantages.

 Before you buy anything, you must determine what's important to you.
 What do you most want to look at?
 How dark is your sky?
 How experienced an observer are you?
-How much to you want to spend?
-What storage space do you have, and how much weight do you want to carry?
+How much are you prepared to spend?
+Where will you store your telescope, and how much weight are you willing to carry?
 Answer these key questions, familiarize yourself with what's on the market, and you'll be well on your way to choosing a telescope that will satisfy you for many years to come.

 Before examining the different telescopes available, it's worth knowing the basics of how they work.